 - ¼ cup chopped fresh parsley (or 1 tablespoon dried parsley)

 For the Sauce:

 - Stir in tomatoes, tomato paste, basil, oregano, sugar, and red pepper flakes.
 Bring the sauce to a boil and then reduce heat to low.
-Place a cover on the pan, tilted slightly to let some steam out.
+Place a cover on the pan, slightly ajar, to contain spatters.
+Simmer for 15 minutes.

-- Simmer for 15 minutes.
-Cool slightly.
-With an immersion blender, CAREFULLY blend until sauce has desired texture.
-I love it slightly chunky.
-If you like it really smooth you can also throw it in a blender.
-Store in fridge unless using immediately.
+- With an immersion blender, CAREFULLY blend until sauce has desired texture.
+If you prefer really smooth sauce, use a regular blender.
+Store the sauce in fridge unless using immediately.
 (It makes more than is needed for this recipe.
 Refrigerate or freeze extras.)